chriswininger/cli-worm/README.md

 #### Description

-* Do you want to read an epubs, but you're too lazy to move your hand from your keyboard to your mouse?
+* Do you want to read an epub file, but you're too lazy to move your hand from the keyboard to the mouse?

 * Do you miss the good old days of reading the encyclopedia via an ncurses application?

-* Do you know what
-an encyclopedia is?
+* Do you know what an encyclopedia is?

   **Then this app is for you!**